 With sociological inquiry reignited, in 2012, Wendy began her graduate studies at the University of Maryland, where her research is largely focused on identity-making processes.
 Wendy’s dissertation examines the effects of ideologies about race, family, and national belonging on Korean adoptee’s racial, ethnic, and adoptee identity formation.
 In focusing on adoptees’ identity formation, she gives particular attention to the effects of proximate social structures, such as online social networking sites (e.g., Facebook) for the creation and enactment of a “Korean Adoptee” identity.

-Wendy serves as the Graduate Student Coordinator for the Department of Sociology’s Critical Race Initiative.
-In this position she initiated and leads an Article Revision Workshop for graduate students and is the co-organizer of the annual Writing Retreat.
-She also plays a key role in coordinating, organizing, and executing the annual Parren J. Mitchell Symposium, which examines a different area of systemic inequality in contemporary society each year.
+While at Maryland, Wendy served as the Graduate Student Coordinator for the Department of Sociology’s Critical Race Initiative.
+In this position she initiated an Article Revision Workshop for graduate students and co-organized an annual Writing Retreat.
+She also played a key role in coordinating, organizing, and executing the annual Parren J. Mitchell Symposium, which examines a different area of systemic inequality in contemporary society each year.

 Outside of academia, Wendy is actively involved in the Korean adoptee community.
-When she’s not working on her dissertation, Wendy enjoys traveling, sampling local restaurants, and making notoriously long To Do lists.
+She enjoys traveling, sampling local restaurants, and making notoriously long To Do lists.